Fire

 - Click on save and you can play your playlist in VLC player

-Adding music to the Mac Music app:
+Adding music to the Apple Music app:

-- Launch Music app
+- Launch the Music app

 - Go to File>Import and select the music from your hard drive where it was downloaded.

-- High-resolution files (WAV files) do not contain metadata like MP3s, so it does not automatically populate artwork, album name or artist name.
+- High-resolution files (WAV files) do not contain metadata like MP3s, so it does not automatically populate artwork, album name, or artist name.
 They will appear as individual songs (sometimes as "Unknown Album").

 - Within this dialog box, you can add relevant Album Titles, Artist names, etc. for all the songs at once.